ibm-cloud-docs/CDN/how-to.md

 **Step 3:**

-Enter standard unix path syntax to indicate which file you would like to purge, then select the **Purge** button.
-Purge is allowed only for a single file at this time.
-Please see the [Rules and Naming Conventions](/docs/infrastructure/CDN/rules-and-naming-conventions.html#what-are-the-rules-for-the-path-string-for-purge-) page for more details on what syntax is allowed for the Purge path.
+Enter standard Unix path syntax to indicate which file you would like to purge, then select the **Purge** button.
+Purge is allowed only for a single file at a time.
+Please see the [Rules and Naming Conventions](/docs/infrastructure/CDN?topic=CDN-rules-and-naming-conventions#what-are-the-rules-for-the-path-string-for-purge-) page for more details on what syntax is allowed for the Purge path.

 **Step 4:**